When Gate 2 of the 'Vanity' program was announced,

 poor calls got to shed them for much better calls, after a 19 year

-moratorium from 1977 during which no new vanity calls were issued
+moratorium dating from 1977 during which no new vanity calls were issued

 Unlike some USA regions, the W3 area still had a fairly good pool of